 When it comes to evangelism, I’m a pretty slow learner.
 Fear and timidity often hold me back from obeying the Holy Spirit.

-Several years back I was delivering pizza for extra cash.
-I would spend hours sitting in a booth talking with the other drivers in between deliveries.
+Several years back, I was delivering pizza for extra cash.
+I would spend hours sitting in a booth talking with the other drivers between deliveries.
 I ended up befriending one of the guys and soon our conversations turned spiritual.

 When I got there, the summer rush of vacationers had caused a huge delay, so I decided to go sit on a bench and read the book.
-After a while, a young college student walked by and said, “What are you reading?"
+A young college student walked by and asked, "What are you reading?"
 We were soon deep in conversation.
 I was able to share some of what authentic Christianity looks like to me.
-Then the announcement came to get back into our vehicles.
+Then the announcement came to return to our vehicles.

 I learned some powerful lessons that day:

 - Fear robs us of joy.
 We feel so alive with passion and purpose when we obey God’s prompting to share Christ with someone.
-That’s what we miss out on when we listen to fear instead of to God.
-Keeping in mind the incredible joy set before us, we have strength to step out in boldness.
+We miss out on that when we listen to fear instead of to God.
+When we keep in mind the incredible joy set before us, we have strength to step out in boldness.

 - God is not hung up on our past.
 We may be stuck feeling guilty about our last evangelistic shortfall, but God is already looking forward to the next amazing opportunity he has for us.